-Key Learning in Games Developing Skills Attacking and Defending Strategies (Games) Evaluating Success Travelling Change speed and direction easily i.e. dodging and swerving.
+Key Learning in Games Developing Skills Travelling Change speed and direction easily i.e. dodging and swerving.
 Travelling with an object i.e. running or dribbling a ball with/without equipment.
-Sending and Receiving - Invasion Games Use a range of skills to keep possession and make progress towards a goal or target on their own and with others.
-Choose when to pass or dribble, so they keep possession and make progress towards the goal.
-Use a range of tactics to keep possession of the ball and get Explain how to keep possession and describe how they and others have achieved it.
-Identify what they do best and what they find difficult.
-Explain the tactics and skills that they are confident with and use well in games.
-Perform using a number of sending and receiving skills with consistency, accuracy, confidence and control and later speed.
+Sending and Receiving - Invasion Games Perform using a number of sending and receiving skills with consistency, accuracy, confidence and control and later speed.
 Scoring Skills Shoot and score accurately in a range of ways.
+Shoot and score accurately in a range of ways.
 Shot from a distance and from close range.
 Net Wall Games Throw a ball underarm, overarm.
 Intercept a ball.
 Hold and swing the racket well and play shots on both sides of the body and above their heads.
 Play shots with reasonable accuracy.
 Keep a rally going that is not cooperative.
 Striking Fielding Games Hit a ball off a tee.
-Different ways of striking a ball using different equipment (e.g. rounders, cricket).
-Catch a small ball with two hands.
-Stop a ball and throw it back to partner, bowler or wicket keeper quickly and accurately.
-Bowl underarm and overarm with increasing accuracy and speed. into positions to shoot or score.
+Different ways of striking a ball using different equipment (e.g. Attacking and Defending Strategies (Games) Use a range of skills to keep possession and make progress towards a goal or target on their own and with others.
+Choose when to pass or dribble, so they keep possession and make progress towards the goal.
+Use a range of tactics to keep possession of the ball and get into positions to shoot or score.
 Defending Skills Know how to mark and defend their goal(s).
 Ways of keeping the ball away from defenders.
 How to mark a player and space.
 Intercept and tackle to get the ball back.
 Position themselves well on court.
 Try to make things difficult for the opponent by directing the ball to space, at different speeds and heights.
 Choose and use batting or throwing skills to make the game hard for their opponents.
 Strike the ball accurately into spaces and different parts of the playing area.
-Direct the ball away from fielders using different angles and speeds.
+Direct the ball away from fielders using different apples and Evaluating Success Explain how to keep possession and describe how they and others have achieved it.
+Identify what they do best and what they find difficult.
+Explain the tactics and skills that they are confident with and use well in games.
 Look for specific things in a game and explain how well they are being done. i.e. marking an opponent.
 Explain why a performance is good.
 Recognise and describe the best points in an individuals and a team's performance.
 Identify aspects of their own and others performances that needs improving.